Frequently Asked Questions

 The Nationaal Archief has many sources that provide genealogical information about people who served in the military.
 Read the research guide ‘I’m looking for a serviceman’.

-Need any help with your research?
-Please contact us using the contact form.
-Provide as much of the following information as possible:
+If you want us to help you with your research, you can contact us by using the contact form.
+Could you please enclose as much information on the ancestor as possible:

 - Full name